WorkAgora/WorkAgora/solidity/docs/DisputeSystem/IDisputeSystem.md

-*Interface for the DAO Dispute System This contract is use to handle the dispute between worked and contractor*
+*Interface for the DAO Dispute System This contract is used to handle disputes between workers and contractors*